 Great Planes Super Stearman

-This is my first foray into the world of biplanes.
+This is my first biplane.
 I admire the classic lines of the Super Stearman, which is a modified version of the original Boeing-Stearman Model 75 .
 A friend at the flying club has this model and when a new-in-box kit became available at a good price it was time to get one for myself.

 |Wingspan (upper):||1816 mm (71.5")|

 |Centre of Gravity:||140 mm (5.5") from leading edge of upper wing|

 |Engine:||DLE 20 (20cc 2-stroke gasoline)|